MarekMatyas/Cloud-computing-AWS/README.md

 To check the premissions we run `ll`

 Go back to AWS and copy the example code(confirming that I am the person that you provided the key to)

-copy that into GitBash
+copy that into GitBash to `ssh` into the EC2 instance.

 After that we need to update and install the nginx